garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/k-nearest neighbor (kNN).md

 - [[Vonoroi diagram (1-NN)]]
 ## Issues
 1. Scaling Issue
+	#compsci361example
-	- height of a person may ca
+	- height of a person may vary from 1.5m to 1.8m
+	- weight of a person may vary from 90lb to 300lb
+	- income of a person may vary from $10k to $1M
+	### Solution
-2. Irrelevant & Redundant Attributes Issue
+1. Irrelevant & Redundant Attributes Issue